 Anatomy of the brachial plexus (Revankar et al, 2013)

-- Nerve roots of the brachial plexus (ventral rami):
+- Nerve roots of the brachial plexus and their fascia:

 - The brachial plexus is formed by the union of the ventral rami from C5 to T1.

 - After exiting the intervertebral foramen these ventral rami run in the interval between the scalene anterior and scalene medius (scalene hiatus).
-This lies between the anterior tubercles (scalene anterior attachment) and posterior tubercles (scalene medius attachment) of the corresponding transverse processes of the cervical vertebrae.
+This lies between the anterior tubercles (scalene anterior attachment) and posterior tubercles (scalene medius attachment) of the corresponding cervical transverse processes.

 - As well as the prevertebral fascia splitting between the scalene anterior and medius to create the scalene hiatus it also ensheaths the intervening C5 to T1 nerve roots.
 This prevertebral fascial sheath continues inferolaterally as the axillary sheath containing the nerve roots, trunks, cords and terminal branches.